gcangela/basic-node-server/README.md

 # basic-node-server
 Basic node server for simple web development

-- Go to https://nodejs.org/en/  and install NodeJS (it will also install NPM)
+- Go to https://nodejs.org/en/  and install NodeJS LTS Recommended version (it will also install NPM)

 - Check if Node is installed: